ste616/atca-training/src/apps/nvis/README.md

 If you want to change a parameter like **tvmedian** for a specific band, it must first be selected as one of the calbands, since **tvmedian** only accepts positional arguments.
-This is unlike **tvchannel** which accepts and *IF* argument, meaning you can change the setting for a band which is not currently set as a calband.
+This is unlike **tvchannel** which accepts an *IF* argument, meaning you can change the setting for a band which is not currently set as a calband.

 #### data